Lower Bounds for Polynomials with Simplex Newton Polytopes Based on Geometric Programming: Conclusion and Outlook

-Furthermore, we showed that the methods developed in this paper can not only be applied to global but also to constrained polynomial optimization problems.
-Particularly, under certain conditions lower bounds can be found via geometric programming (Theorem \ref{Thm:GPConstrainedCase}) following a similar approach as in \cite{GP:semialgebraic}.
-In a follow-up paper we will discuss the constraint case and particularly the optimization problem \eqref{Equ:Constrained} in further detail, thereby extending results of Section \ref{Sec:Constrained} and results in \cite{GP:semialgebraic}.
-We will also connect these problems again to the geometry of the convex cone of SONC's.
+Furthermore, we showed that the methods developed in this paper cannot only be applied to global but also to constrained polynomial optimization problems.
+In the follow-up paper \cite{Dressler:Iliman:deWolff:GPConstrained} we discuss the constrained case and particularly the optimization problem \eqref{Equ:Constrained} in more detail, thereby extending results in Section \ref{Sec:Constrained} and results in \cite{GP:semialgebraic}.
+We will also connect these problems again to the geometry of the convex cone of {\sc sonc}'s.